 When a packet enters or exits (according to the chain) iptables compares it against rules in these chains one at a time.
 When it identifies a match, it isolates the target and carries out the required action.
 If it doesn’t identify a match with any of the rules it carries out the action specified by the default policy of the chain.
 The default policy also acts as a target.
 By default, all chains have a policy of permitting packets.

 Working with and interpreting iptable firewall logs

 To create firewall logs, the kernel needs to be firewall logging enabled.
 By default, matched packets are logged as

 kern.warn (priority 4) messages.
 You can change the log priority with the

 The majority of the IP packet header fields are disclosed when a packet matches a rule with the LOG target.
 By default, firewall log messages are written to /var/log/messages.

 Windows Firewall Logs

-Windows Defender Firewall (in Windows 8, Windows 7, Windows Vista, Windows Server 2012, Windows Server 2008, and Windows Server 2008 R2) is a stateful host firewall that helps secure the device by allowing you to create rules that determine which network traffic is permitted to enter the device from the network and which network traffic the device is allowed to send to the network.
-The firewall does not log any traffic by default.
-However, you can choose to configure the firewall to log permitted connections and traffic that is dropped.
+Microsoft Windows has a built-in firewall.
+The firewall does not log any traffic, by default.
+However, you can choose to configure the firewall to log connections that are permitted and traffic that is dropped.
 If you authorize Windows firewall logging, it creates “pfirewall.log” files in its directory hierarchy.
 You can see the Windows firewall log files via Notepad.

 Go to Windows Firewall with Advanced Security.
 Right-click on Windows Firewall with Advanced Security and click on Properties.